 When shopping for your next pair of cycling glasses, you may be wondering whether you should get polarized cycling lenses.
 And like all good questions, the answer is "it depends."
 The short explanation is that cycling glasses don't typically have polarized lenses, but some cyclists prefer them.
 Read on to learn more.

-!
-Every cycling computer we have found over the last handful of years works great with polarized lenses.
-Polarized lenses reduce reflective glare — the kind of bright, harsh light that bounces off water, snow, cars, and the road.
-When light shines down from the sun it travels in a vertical wavelength.
-When the vertical wavelength hits a flat or shiny object, the light is reflected horizontally, further intensifying its brightness.
-Polarized lenses have a filter that block this horizontal light, thus dramatically reducing that harsh glare.
+Polarized lenses reduce glare — the bright, harsh light that bounces off water, snow, and cars.
+Light emitted from the sun travels at a vertical wavelength.
+When this wavelength hits a reflective object, the light bounces off horizontally, intensifying its brightness.
+Polarized lenses have a filter that blocks horizontal light and dramatically reduces that harsh glare.

 While glare-reduction is useful for driving or fishing sunglasses, it is not usually recommended for sports because it can have an impact on depth perception.
 Learn more about polarized lenses in our blog, What Are Polarized Sunglasses?

 In the end, getting polarized cycling lenses is up to your personal preference.
 To help you decide, here are some pros and cons.

 - If you bike near the ocean and/or live in a very sunny area, polarized lenses can come in handy.

 - The effect on depth perception varies from person to person, but it's usually not significant.

 - Cycling computers are much more compatible with polarized lenses than they used to be.

 - Polarized glasses can make reading digital displays more difficult (if you have an older bike or navigate with your phone, for example).

 - Reflective objects on the road (like an oil slick) are harder to spot with a polarized lens.